 -

-In the new trains there are interconnecting doors between pairs of adjacent Classic rooms (7 & 8, 9 & 10 in a regular sleeping-car), but no interconnecting doors between Club or Double rooms as with the bed on one side and the toilet/shower units on the other there is nowhere to put a connecting door.
+There are interconnecting doors between pairs of adjacent Classic rooms (7 & 8, 9 & 10 in a regular sleeping-car, 2 & 3 in the accessible type), ideal for families or small groups.
+There are no interconnecting doors between Club or Caledonian Double rooms as with the bed on one side and the toilet/shower units on the other there is nowhere to put a connecting door.

 -